ryyt-cg/study-note/docs/rust-study/03-programming-concepts/1-variable-and-mutability.md

 **_x variable can not re-assign._**

-Immutable variable can not be reassigned but ti can be re-declare or called shadowing.
+Immutable variable can not be reassigned, but it can be re-declare or called shadowing.

 ```rust
 fn main() {